 \section{Introduction}

-Isogeometric Analysis (IgA) is a computational approach for the discretization of Partial Differential Equations (PDE), introduced in~\cite{cottrell}, with the aim of integrating Finite Element Analysis (FEA) and Computer Aided Design (CAD).
-Indeed, in IgA, the same mathematical objects, such as B-splines and Non-Uniform Rational B-splines (NURBS), are used for both the geometrical representation of the computational domain and the numerical approximation of the solution of the PDE that model the problem of interest.
-The use of smooth splines for the discrete solution of PDEs bring several advantages.
-Indeed, the possibility of choosing high-continuity splines improves the accuracy per degree of freedom, when compared to $C^0$ piecewise polynomials, see~\cite{Evans_Bazilevs_Babuska_Hughes,bressan2018approximation,Sangalli2018}, and it also allows direct approximation of PDEs of order higher than two, for example Kirchhoff-Love plates/shells~\cite{Niiranen2017,Ning2018,beirao2,benson},the Cahn-Hilliard equation~\cite{Gomez2008} and the Navier-Stokes-Korteweg equation~\cite{gomez2}.
+Isogeometric Analysis (IgA) is a computational framework for the discretization of Partial Differential Equations (PDEs), introduced in~\cite{cottrell}, that aims to unify Finite Element Analysis (FEA) and Computer-Aided Design (CAD).
+In IgA, the same functions, such as B-splines and Non-Uniform Rational B-Splines (NURBS), are employed for both the geometric representation of the computational domain and the numerical approximation of PDE solutions.
+The use of smooth splines for PDE discretization offers several advantages: high-continuity splines can deliver greater accuracy per degree of freedom compared to $C^0$ piecewise polynomials~\cite{Evans_Bazilevs_Babuska_Hughes,Sangalli2018,bressan2018approximation}, and they enable the direct approximation of higher-order PDEs, such as the Kirchhoff--Love plate and shell models~\cite{benson,beirao2,Niiranen2017,Ning2018}, the Cahn--Hilliard equation~\cite{Gomez2008}, and the Navier--Stokes--Korteweg equation~\cite{gomez2}.